Impossible Princess: Recording and development

-Plans for Impossible Princess began in mid-1995 after meetings with Brothers in Rhythm had taken place and recording the album began.
+Plans for Impossible Princess began in mid-1995 after meetings with Brothers in Rhythm had taken place and recording sessions began soon afterwards.
 By June 1997, the album had been in production for twenty-one months, and Deconstruction were adding the final touches to it.
 The album took nearly two years to record—the longest period Minogue had worked on a project since her time acting on the Australian soap opera Neighbours (from 1986 to 1988).
 Many changes of direction, remixes and cowriters lengthened the process which at times upset and infuriated Minogue.
 Brothers in Rhythm member Steve Anderson explained this was "due to the pure perfectionism" of everyone involved; Minogue felt the album was worth the wait.

 Minogue's trips with Sednaoui, her Deconstruction label mates, and clients of Sednaoui's work including Björk, Garbage, and Tricky inspired the album.
 Sednaoui and Cave were key factors during the production.
 In the biography Kylie (2014), Sean Smith notes Sednaoui had a huge effect on Minogue's belief in herself and contributed to her vision of the future, while Cave helped her to embrace the past.
 Minogue began writing lyrics after Sednaoui and Cave convinced her to take creative control over her next musical project.
 She wrote every track on the album—in contrast, she co-wrote only one song on her 1994 studio album.
 She did not have any specific method for writing: she wrote constantly in her notebook and composed many songs during the holidays.
 "Cowboy Style" and "Dreams" were among the earliest songs Minogue wrote for the album; the lyrics and melodies came easily to her.
 Minogue imagined performing "Too Far" while working on its lyrics, which she did at a local cafe.
 She found the track easy to write and did not sound like anything she had written before.
 She wanted to put herself into the album as much as possible, and felt the songs were more personal: "I've written lyrics before, but they've been safe–just neatly rhymed words and that's that.
 Now I have songs in which, from beginning to end, I don't want another word, I don't want a word removed," Minogue said.